hubot-archive/hubot-slack-invite-request/README.md

 [![Build Status](https://travis-ci.org/hubot-scripts/hubot-slack-invite-request.svg)](https://travis-ci.org/hubot-scripts/hubot-slack-invite-request)
 [![Gitter chat](https://badges.gitter.im/hubot-scripts/hubot-slack-invite-request.png)](https://gitter.im/hubot-scripts/hubot-slack-invite-request)

+> This script is designed specifically for use with the [Slack adapter](https://github.com/tinyspeck/hubot-slack).

-Serves a page from your Hubot which authenticates users via Google Sign-In and then displays a form for requesting an invite to a [Slack](http://slack.com) team.
+Serves pages from your Hubot which authenticates users via Google Sign-In and then displays a form for requesting an invite to a [Slack](http://slack.com) team.
 When the form is submitted, the details are posted to your channel/group on Slack.

-> This script is designed specifically for use with the [Slack adapter](https://github.com/tinyspeck/hubot-slack).
+The user will see each page in the following order:

+1. login
+2. apply
+3. thanks

 ## Installation